souravbose1991/sovereign-esg-thresholds/README.md

 ## Citation
 If you utilise this code or methodology in your own research, please cite the accompanying manuscript:

+@article{bose2026beyond,
-Bose, Sourav, Bouraoui, Taoufik (2026).
-Beyond Greenwashing: Algorithmic Resilience and the Non-Linear Governance Premium in Sovereign Capital Flows.
-[Journal Name - Pending Publication].
+  title={Beyond Greenwashing: Algorithmic Resilience and the Non-Linear Governance Premium in Sovereign Capital Flows}, author={Bose, Sourav and Bouraoui, Taoufik}, journal={Working Paper, Rennes School of Business}, year={2026}
+}

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.